edeno/Better-Science-Code/src/presentation.md

 ------------------

+<span class='deemphasized-title'>Why should you care about producing good code</span>

 REASON 1.
 Doing good science!

 <aside class='notes'>All modern science depends on computing (data-collection, analysis, computational modeling).
 We spend a lot of time designing and performing experiments.
 Why waste that effort by writing code with errors?<aside

 ------------------

+<span class='deemphasized-title'>Why should you care about producing good code</span>

 We want code that <span class='highlight'>works</span> (it does what you say it does) and is <span class='highlight'>reproducible</span> (you can get to the same result every time using the same data and code):